PRECINCT COMMITTEEMEN ELECTIONS WILL NOT TAKE PLACE UNTIL 2022. Actual dates will be published as we move into 2022 and

 - You can mail your PC paperwork to: Elections MCTEC Office, 510 S. Third Avenue Phoenix, AZ 85003.
-Again, please note that if you decide to mail it, it must be received by 5pm on deadline date – May 30, 2018…postmarks do NOT count.
+Again, please note that if you decide to mail it, it must be received by 5pm on deadline date — date will be posted in 2020…postmarks do NOT count.